soumo-git/Delta/email-service/README.md

 npm start # Start the server
 ```

-### 🚀 Deploy to Render
+## Deploy to Render

 ### Step 1: Create GitHub Repository (Public)

-1. Create a new GitHub repository
+1. Create a new [GitHub](https://github.com/new) repository.
-2. Push this `email-service` folder to your repository
+2. Push this `email-service` folder to your repository.
-3. Make sure the repository is public (Render free tier requirement)
+3. Make sure the repository is public (Render free tier requirement).

 ### Step 2: Deploy on Render